 IDL contains many array processing procedures and functions dealing with array creation, array manipulation, and array and image processing.
-For detailed information on these routines, see the IDL Quick Reference Manual.
+For a list of array relate routines, see Array Creation and "Array Manipulation" in the IDL Quick Reference manual.
+See Chapter 15, "Arrays" in the Building IDL Applications manual for details on working with arrays.

-Avoiding IF Statements by Summing Elements
+Avoiding IF Statements for Performance

 Programs with array expressions run faster than programs with scalars, loops, and IF statements.
+The following sections provide alternatives to using IF statements.